erock25/urdb-tariff-viewer_v2/README.md

 - **🎨 Modern UI**: Updated styling with improved user experience
 - **⚙️ Better Configuration**: Centralized settings and environment management
 - **🛠️ Tariff Builder**: NEW!
 Create custom tariff JSON files from scratch through an intuitive GUI
+- **🌐 OpenEI Import**: NEW!
+Import tariffs directly from OpenEI's API with one click

 ## Features